Make Your Mortgage Work for You

 10 “Must Know” Credit Score Facts.

-General Justin Iacoboni 18 Dec
+General 18 Dec

 If you are in the market for a home or a new car, you are probably very familiar with your credit score.
 Lenders are one of the primary users of credit scores and it can have a huge impact on whether you get approved for a loan and just how much interest it is going to cost you.
 What isn’t well known about credit scores is where they come from, what makes them go up (or down!) and who else besides potential lenders uses them to make decisions?
 Your credit score is going to be with you for life, so why not take a couple of minutes to get the facts.